-7. We’ve all shown a movie or made students do something silently because we needed a break.
+12. We’ve all shown a movie or called for quiet time because we needed a break.

 “OK, I have a migraine.
 So we’re going to silently take out our textbooks and silently solve problems 1 through 67.
 Did I mention that we would be doing this silently?”

 13. We’ve all realized something really embarrassing way too late.

 “My skirt is tucked into my tights?
 But I haven’t been to the bathroom in hours …”

 14. We’ve all been secretly furious when asked to do icebreakers at staff meetings.

 “Would it be inappropriate to write IHATEPD on a vanity nameplate?
 Asking for a friend.”